 At December 31, 2017, the Company had an aggregate notional value of \$150 million of interest rate swaps intended to mitigate the variability of interest expense related to the floating rate debt under the Term Facility.
 On May 30, 2018, concurrent with the amendment of its Term Facility, the Company terminated the interest rate swaps and received \$4 million of proceeds upon settlement.
-Simultaneously, the Company executed new interest rate swaps with an aggregate notional value of \$200 million to effectively convert designated floating rate interest payments to fixed cash flows.
+Simultaneously, the Company executed interest rate swaps with an aggregate notional value of \$200 million to effectively convert designated floating rate interest payments to fixed cash flows.
+On July 17, 2018, the Company executed an incremental interest rate swap transaction with a notional value of \$50 million.
+At September 30, 2018, the Company had interest rate swaps with an aggregate notional value of \$250 million.

 The maturities of these swaps do not exceed the underlying obligations under the amended Term Facility.
 The instruments are designated as cash flow hedges, accordingly, the effective portion of the periodic changes in the fair value of the swap transactions is recognized in accumulated other comprehensive income, a component of shareholders' equity.
 Subsequently, the accumulated gains and losses recorded in equity are reclassified to income in the period during which the hedged cash flow impacts earnings.
-As of June 30, 2018 and December 31, 2017, the fair value of the derivative was an asset of less than \$1 million and \$1 million, respectively.
+As of September 30, 2018 and December 31, 2017, the fair value of the derivative was an asset of approximately \$2 million and less than \$1 million, respectively.
 AOCI expected to be reclassified into earnings within the next 12 months is a gain of \$1 million.